 Power: Check the hammer’s impact force or blows per minute (BPM) to ensure it’s powerful enough for your tasks.

-Battery life: Look for models with longer battery life if you need to work for extended periods.
+Battery life: Look for cordless air hammer with longer battery life if you need to work for extended periods.

 Comfort: Choose a lightweight, ergonomically designed model that reduces fatigue, especially for longer tasks.